PyRelationAL: a python library for active learning research and development: Datasets and Benchmarking

-\paragraph{Benchmark datasets and tasks for AL} A core part of ML research and development is the translation of theory to practice typically in the form of evaluating a proposed method empirically against a range of established or challenging benchmark datasets and tasks.
-However, despite a multitude of papers, surveys, and other libraries for AL there is no established set of datasets evaluating AL strategies (see Appendix F).
-This has made the horizontal assessment of existing and novel AL strategies on common grounds particularly challenging as noted in recent reviews of \citep{zhanreview, yangloog, dongruiWURegressionAL}.
+A core part of ML research and development is the translation of theory to practice typically in the form of evaluating a proposed method empirically against a range of established or challenging benchmark datasets and tasks.
+The practice of empirically evaluating on established datasets and tasks has become so ubiquitous that all major ML frameworks such as PyTorch, TensorFlow, SciKit-Learn come with interfaces for downloading common benchmarks.
+The rapid progress of ML research in images, text, and graphs can be attributed, at least partially, to easy access to pre-processed benchmark datasets \citep{imagenet_cvpr09,wang2019superglue,hu2020open,huang2021therapeutics}.